-Instead, we'll have to make do with a few things that we can take educated guesses on.
-For a start, the PlayStation 5 will be a full 4K HDR console, with beefy enough processing to present full 4K native gaming at 60fps without the need for checkerboard upscaling.
+For a start, it's pretty clear that the PlayStation 5 will be a full 4K HDR console, with beefy enough processing to present full 4K native gaming at 60fps without the need for checkerboard upscaling.

 We'll also be flabbergasted if it doesn't come with a 4K Blu-ray player at the very least.
 During the unveiling of the PS4 Pro in 2016, SIE's executive president of its hardware engineering department, Masayasu Ito, told us that the omission of a 4K Ultra HD Blu-ray deck was down to cost and that 4K video streaming was more important to the console's target audience.